 Stripped of all your traffic, and wrapped up in the slender calm and silence of the night, your true colors reveal you to be the same old patch of pueblos like the dry lands that used to be frequented only by the humble pobladores all those years ago.

-Even so, tomorrow when you’re a big fancy star and metropolis again, with no time for the pobladores —or any ole roots for that matter– I’ll still see you.
+Even so, tomorrow when you’re a bright, fancy metropolis again, which has little to no time for the pobladores —or any ole roots for that matter– I’ll still see you.

 Together we’ll make two transient beings strutting through the corridors of a time and space we like to think we can bend if we use enough of our imagination.